MicrosoftDocs/architecture-center/docs/sample-solutions/event-driven-apps/commerce-chatbot.md

 ### Resiliency

 This solution uses Azure SQL Database for storing customer reservations.
 SQL Database includes zone redundant databases, failover groups, geo-replication, and automatic backups.
+These features allow your application to continue running in the event of a maintenance event or outage.
 For more information, see [Azure SQL Database availability capabilities][sqlavailability-docs].

 To monitor the health of your application, this solution also uses Application Insights.
 With App Insights, you can generate alerts and respond to performance issues that would impact the customer experience and availability of the chatbot.
 For more information, see [App Insights overview][appinsights-docs].